-- Items of equity (except retained earnings and non-controlling interest) are translated at the rate prevailing on the acquisition date. - Assets and liabilities are translated using the exchange rate prevailing at the statement of financial position date. - interim consolidated statement of income items are translated using the weighted average rate for the year.
+- Items of equity (except retained earnings and non-controlling interest) are translated at the rate prevailing on the acquisition date. - Assets and liabilities are translated using the exchange rate prevailing at the reporting date. - Statement of income items are translated using the weighted average rate for the year.
 Material gains and losses are translated at the rate prevailing on the date of their occurrence. - All resulting exchange differences, if material, are recognized as a separate component of equity.

-When those entities are partially sold or disposed of, exchange differences that were recorded in equity are recognized in the interim consolidated statement of income as part of the gains or losses on sale.
+When those entities are partially sold or disposed of, exchange differences that were recorded in equity are recognized in the consolidated statement of income as part of the gains or losses on sale.